MituuZ/fuzzier/readme.md

 ![The UI consist of three parts.
 A file list on the top left, search field on the bottom left and the preview pane on the right](assets/FuzzierUI.png "An image of the plugin UI")

 ## Usage
-You can open Fuzzier with a shortcut or from the Tools menu
+You can open Fuzzier with a shortcut or from the Tools menu.
+There is an action to fuzzy search over all files or over only VCS tracked files available.

 Double-clicking a list item opens the file